-MEG members meet formally three times a year during college term times, usually in London.
-Additional meetings take place as required.
+MEG members meet formally three times a year during college term times, traditionally face to face but increasingly via electronic media as a result of the pandemic.
+Additional meetings, masterclasses and working groups take place as required.

 The Chair is elected by ballot of member colleges immediately after the summer term meeting.
 Candidates must be a serving Principal of a member college.
 The Chair holds office for three years.

 The group appoints two Vice Chairs by ballot, at least one of whom must be a serving Principal in a MEG college.
 The Vice Chairs hold office for two years from 1 August.

 MEG employs a Coordinator to support group meetings and activities and represent the group at a range of external events.
 The coordinator holds office for 2 years.

 Our Current Officers

 Colin Booth Colin started work as an FE lecturer in 1984.
 He is passionate about how local HE courses within FE colleges can transform the lives of individual students and contribute to communities.
 His first role which included significant responsibility for HE in FE was Vice Principal at Newcastle College.
 Since then he has served as principal of two FE colleges (Barnsley and Leeds City) where HE was of strategic importance.
 Currently he is CEO for Luminate Education Group which delivers HE at 3 FE colleges (Leeds City, Keighley & Harrogate) and includes a distinct HEI (Leeds Conservatoire). email@example.com